Itsmide/Altschool-Exam-Prroject/README.md

 Created by https://github.com/Itsmide

-URL: itsmidealtschoolexamproject.live (IP in hosts)
+URL: https://itsmidealtschoolexamproject.live/ (IP in hosts)

 Perquisites for running this ansible-playbook on your remote machine